BORN MARCH 20, 1950 DIED MARCH 13, 2018

-Annie is the daughter of artist Mose Tolliver and Willie Mae Tolliver.
-She can vividly remember drawing animals with sticks in the dirt as a child , and making clay houses and figures around their Sternfield Alley house.
+Annie Mural Tolliver was the daughter of artist, Mose Tolliver and Willie Mae Tolliver.
+She remembered as a child drawing animals with sticks in the dirt, and making clay houses and figures around their Sternfield Alley house.
 “This was one of my favorite ways to pass the time.”
 She attended school through the ninth grade, but dropped out to become a mother at age seventeen, and to marry artist L.W.
 Crawford.

-She put her art career aside for a couple of years to care of her Father after his stroke and blindness.
-After his death, she resumed painting full time.
+She put her art career aside for a couple of years to care of her father after his stroke and gradual blindness.
+After his death, she resumed painting full time in 2006.
 “My paintings are about what makes me smile–my children, my family and funny animals.
 I enjoy painting and now I know that I’ll never give it up.
 It’s in my blood.”